yinguobing/cnn-facial-landmark/README.md

     --raw_input True
 ```

 The model will also be exported in the `SavedModel` format and is sufficient for inference locally.
-In cade you want the model could be 'freezed' into a single GraphDef 'pb' file with the help of TensorFlow's official python tools.
-The tools can be found in the [official repository](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py).
+In case you want, the model could be 'freezed' into a single GraphDef 'pb' file with the help of TensorFlow's official python tools, which can be found in the [official repository](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py).

 ```
 python3 freeze_graph.py \